 Other services offered by contractor

-Contractor creates audio editing and mixing down of finished programs at a per piece rate of $20 up to 44 minutes.
+Contractor creates audio and video editing of podcast products at a per piece rate of $20 up to 44 minutes.
 The fee increases per half hour, thereafter.
-Shorter than 20 minutes’ raw audio files that need little or no editing will be bundled at $20 up to 35 minutes.

-General help and consulting on podcasting, video, websites and feeds is $35 per hour on the phone or in person.
-Our first interaction, discussion is most likely free.
+General help and consulting on podcasting, video, websites and feeds is $50 per hour on the phone or in person.

 It is the client’s responsibility to review all work and request correction of mistakes or very quick changes to material.
 The Client must assume that all additions, alterations, changes in content, layout or process changes requested by the customer MAY alter the time and cost.